Resources

 With all the stipulations laid out for FSA use, you may be wondering if it can be used to cover dental expenses.
 Unfortunately, FSAs do not cover all dental procedures.

 According to the IRS, an individual can use their FSA coverage for all dental procedures that treat or prevent a dental disease.
 Just how much you pay out of your FSA is determined by the price of the treatment.
 For those with insurance, deductibles and copayments may be covered.
-However, in instances where a policy does not cover a procedure or if a patient is uninsured they can save up to 50% with Flossy and use less of their FSA funds.

 The following dental services and products can be reimbursed with funds from your FSA: